Cargo Spills Truck Accident Attorney

 However, there are other types of negligent conduct that can lead to a trucking accident, with many of these mistakes actually taking place long before the driver ever gets behind the wheel.
 One example is improperly loaded truck cargo.

-At the Cain Law Office, we have years of experience holding the trucking industry accountable when people are seriously injured in crashes.
+At Cain Law, we have years of experience holding the trucking industry accountable when people are seriously injured in crashes.
 So if you or a loved one has been injured due to a due to cargo shifting, please contact our law firm about your rights today.

 Causes of Truck Cargo Accidents